 What are the 5 decision-making skills?

-- Risk Assessment: The ability to assess potential risks associated with a decision and weigh the pros and cons of each option.
+- Risk Assessment: Being able to assess the risks associated with a decision and determine the best course of action.

 - Communication: Being able to effectively communicate ideas and plans to stakeholders in order to gain support for a decision.

 - Emotional Intelligence: Understanding one’s own emotions as well as those of others in order to make decisions that are fair and beneficial for all involved parties.